storj/docs/code/payments/Billing-Test-Environment.md

 1. Click the `Request Withdrawal/Send` button.
 1. Check your inbox for a new email and confirm the transaction.
 It takes a few minutes for the transaction to confirm.
 1. In a few minutes the CoinPayments popup from step 2 will display that the transaction is payed.
-1. In a few more minutes the paymnet will be reflected on the satellite too.
+1. In a few more minutes the payment will be reflected on the satellite too.

 ## Find user on Stripe